pebblecode/pebble-handbook/hack-day/hack-day.md

 # Hack Day Preparation
+At the moment Hack days are run quarterly and usually held on the last Friday of the month.
+When setting a date, be careful that the date is not next to a Bank Holiday.

+For the Hack Day projects, we will set a theme for the event, but they are not required to follow the theme if they have something else they want to work on.

+When you announce the event, be sure to remind the folks leading projects to update their clients so that critical deliverables don't fall on that date.

+#Scheduled Hack Day
+- Sept: 3rd (date was pushed later because of Bank Holiday)
+- Dec: End of the month - May want to have an early one in January instead
+- Mar: End of the month

 ## Before the event:
 Share resources: Create a Google doc with links to inspirations and to stuff on the web that might be useful and encourage everyone to add anything you might find useful.